DisCO: Portrait Distortion Correction with Perspective-Aware 3D GANs: Related Work

-\paragraph{GAN inversion} GAN inversion maps a real image back into the latent space of a pre-trained GAN, expanding the model's editing capability to real photos.
-There are mainly two categories: 2D GAN inversion and 3D GAN inversion.
-2D GAN inversion methods either optimize the latent code for a single image~\cite{abdal2019image2stylegan,creswell2018inverting} or use a learned encoder to project images~\cite{richardson2021encoding,tov2021designing,alaluf2021restyle}.
-Other methods combine the optimization and encoder approaches and propose hybrid strategies by using the encoder for initialization and refining the latent code by optimization~\cite{guan2020collaborative,zhu2016generative}.
-Recent 2D GAN inversion methods achieve faithful reconstruction with high editing capabilities and have been extended for video editing~\cite{xu2022temporally,tzaban2022stitch,abdal2022video2stylegan}.
-However, editing 3D-related attributes such as camera parameters and head pose remains inconsistent and prone to severe flickering as the pre-trained generator is unaware of the 3D structure.
+GAN inversion is a technique that maps a real image back into the latent space of a pre-trained GAN, which can expand the model's editing capability to real photos.
+There are two main categories of GAN inversion: 2D and 3D.
+2D GAN inversion methods optimize the latent code for a single image~\cite{abdal2019image2stylegan,creswell2018inverting} or use a learned encoder to project images to the latent space~\cite{richardson2021encoding,tov2021designing,alaluf2021restyle}.
+Some hybrid strategies combine both methods to refine the latent code by optimization~\cite{guan2020collaborative,zhu2016generative}.
+Recent 2D GAN inversion methods achieve high editing capabilities and have been extended for video editing~\cite{xu2022temporally,tzaban2022stitch,abdal2022video2stylegan}.
+However, editing 3D-related attributes such as camera parameters and head pose remains inconsistent and prone to severe flickering, as the pre-trained generator is unaware of the 3D structure.

-3D GAN inversion approaches~\cite{ko20233d,lin20223d,sun2022ide,wang2022narrate,xu2023n} follow the concept of 2D GAN inversion but (jointly) optimize the face latent code and part of the camera parameters to achieve 3D consistent reconstruction and manipulation.
-Some recent methods~\cite{lin20223d} utilize the pre-trained EG3D~\cite{chan2022efficient} or retrain the model~\cite{sun2022ide} to manipulate a single portrait image.
-Among these methods, \cite{sun2022ide} and \cite{wang2022narrate} first estimate all camera parameters (intrinsic and extrinsic) from 3DMM and then keep them fixed; \cite{ko20233d} jointly optimizes the face latent code and rotation of the camera, assuming known camera intrinsics and camera-to-face distance.
-In contrast, we develop an optimization schedule to estimate the face latent code and camera parameters jointly.
-The problem is challenging due to the ambiguity of jointly estimating face shape, camera-to-face distance, and focal length.